Rice Sheppard: Early life

-Sheppard was born April 2, 1861 in Lambourn, Berkshire, England and was educated at the Wesleyan School.
+Sheppard was born April 2, 1861, in Lambourn, Berkshire, England and was educated at the Wesleyan School.
 His father was James Sheppard, who was married to Louisa (née Barrett) Sheppard and in total they had 13 children.
 Family stories say that the Sheppard family was thrown out of Lambourn by the Squire for not being Church of England, although this would have been unlikely as there were many non-conformists in the town by this time, and there was no effective 'squire' anymore.
 James and Louisa moved to Essex, England.
 Rice took his first job when he was ten years old, working at a store.
 At the age of twenty-one, he opened a bakery in Clapham; this business expanded to four shops by the time that he sold it in 1897.
 In 1883, he married Elizabeth Mary Major (she died in 1929, after which Sheppard married Henriette Rattan).

 He (with his wife and family) emigrated to Canada in 1897, and took up farming near South Edmonton (Strathcona, Alberta).
 They ultimately had 14 children, some in Britain and more in Alberta.

 Political career

 Provincial politics

 Sheppard's first bid for elected office took place in the 1909 provincial election, when he sought election to the Legislative Assembly of Alberta as a Conservative candidate in Strathcona.
 He was soundly defeated in the two person race by the incumbent, Liberal Premier Alexander Rutherford.
 Around the same time, Sheppard was active with the Temperance and Moral Reform League of Alberta, which advocated for prohibition in Alberta.
 Their efforts would be successful in 1916.

 In 1905, Sheppard helped found the Alberta Farmers Association which held meetings in the Ross Block, still standing in Old Strathcona, Edmonton.
 Sheppard helped negotiate the 1909 merging of the local Society of Equity farmers' groups with the AFA to form the United Farmers of Alberta, which grew into a powerful co-op store chain, a lobby group and a political party (1919–1939).

 Sheppard was a member of a committee responsible for setting up Alberta's first municipal hospitals (the committee was chaired by UFA Health Convenor Irene Parlby and also included UFA President Henry Wise Wood and future Premier Herbert Greenfield).
 Although he ran for nomination as candidate for the UFA he was not successful and never ran for the party.

 He sought provincial office in a 1937 by-election in Edmonton.
 As the UFA had effectively disbanded its political arm after its total defeat in the 1935 election (it would do so formally in 1939), it did not run a candidate in the by-election.
 Sheppard, who by then had transferred his allegiance to the new Social Credit government, ran as an independent.
-He finished last of five candidates with under one percent of the vote, as Edward Leslie Gray held the riding for the Liberals (Sheppard's other opponents were Joseph Clarke, Margaret Crang, and Jan Lakeman, all of whom had been Labour allies of Sheppard's municipally).
+He finished last of five candidates with less than one percent of the vote, as Edward Leslie Gray held the seat for the Liberals.
+(Sheppard's other opponents were Joseph Clarke, Margaret Crang, and Jan Lakeman, all of whom had been Labour allies of Sheppard's municipally).